noahham/Escape-The-Space-Station/README.md

 # Escape-The-Space-Station

-This is a text-based game created as a final project for AP Computer Science A
+This is a text-based game created as a final project for AP Computer Science A.

 You are an astronaut in an failing space station.
 Your objective?
 Get.
 Out.